Current Dance/Performance/Somatics Reviews

 Recent Interviews/Practice Reports

-For a different kind of insight into my working practices, here is a recent interview/discussion of my queer/eco/arts teaching (2021)
+For a different kind of insight into my working practices, here is an interview/discussion of my queer/eco/arts teaching (2021)

 Disability Dance: The Power of Difference: a conversation between Petra Kuppers and Sydney Erlikh.
 Part of X Dance Festival, Finland.
 Full Video of the Conversation.
 (2021)

 Essay about our drifting performance practice, co-written with Stephanie Heit, in Ecotone Magazine.